 - Drama Queen (a.k.a.
 Thespian): A negative roleplayer who seems a little too attached to his character.
-From the description he hands in, you'd get the impression that the character would be a Mary Sue if the Game Master wasn't firmly in control of the story (and if they are the Game Master, they'll be a GMPC of the worst kind).
 These types may have a tendency to hog the spotlight, to the point where the other players stop having fun.
 And God forbid you kill his character...

 - Anti-Munchkin: The type opposed to optimization of any kind.
 He'll frequently hand in characters which are wildly incompatible with the style of the game (such as an underwater basket weaver in a dungeon crawl), or the rest of the party (like a Paladin in a group where everyone else is evil, though sometimes this is just a Munchkin looking for an excuse to kill the party).
 Any objections will be met with a rant about character conceptualization, implying that the other players at the table are nothing but power-gaming Munchkins who are there only to kill monsters and steal their stuff.

 - A variation is the Fanboy, whose obsession lies with a certain character or fandom, which he takes great pains to shoehorn into the game.
 This is the source of the infamous Drizzt clones.